Add an SD-WAN Device

 - SelectIP AddressorFQDNand enter the IPv4 address without a subnet mask (for example, 192.168.3.4) or the FQDN of the upstream device, respectively.

 - (Optional) Configure Border Gateway Protocol (BGP) routing.To automatically set up BGP routing between the VPN cluster members, enter the BGP information below.
-If you want to manually configure BGP routing on each firewall or use a separate Panorama template to configure BGP routing for more control, leave the BGP information below blank.Before implementing SD-WAN with BGP routing in an environment where BGP is already in use, ensure that the BGP configuration generated by the SD-WAN plugin doesn’t conflict with your existing BGP configuration.
+If you want to manually configure BGP routing on each firewall or use a separate Panorama template to configure BGP routing for more control, leave the BGP information below blank.Before implementing SD-WAN with BGP routing in an environment where BGP is already in use, ensure that the BGP configuration generated by the SD-WAN plugin doesn’t conflict with your pre-existing BGP configuration.
 For example, you must use the existing BGP AS number and router ID values for the corresponding SD-WAN device values.
+If the BGP configuration generated by the plugin conflicts with your pre-existing BGP configuration, the pre-existing BGP configuration takes precedence.
+If you want the pushed configuration to take precedence, you must enable the force template value when doing a Panorama push.

 - Select theBGPtab and enableBGPto configure BGP routing for SD-WAN traffic.